sjoerdvankreel/firefly-synth/manual.md

 ## Format support

 - VST3: does sample accurate automation, no note expressions.
-- CLAP: does sample accurate automation, does threadpool, no modulation, no polyphonic modulation.
+- CLAP: does sample accurate automation, does threadpool, no modulation, no polyphonic modulation.<br/>
 However, this synth is quite capable of per-voice modulation on it's own.
 - MIDI: does PitchBend, ChannelPressure, all CC parameters.
 No MPE support.